 Crocodiles are one of the big attractions, and some operators will have tricks to encourage them to jump out of the water, while others will just let you see everything more naturally.

 There are a few options which, to be honest, are all quite similar – but one might suit your budget, time, or style a bit better.
-There’s this short tour out to the Corroboree Billabong, there’s this half-day afternoon tour out to the Adelaide River, then there’s this longer morning tour which goes to the Mary River.
+There’s this short tour out to the Corroboree Billabong, there’s this half-day afternoon tour out to the Adelaide River, and then there’s this longer morning tour which goes to the Mary River.

 Exploring around Darwin